-Feature #1497: Shared memory method to pass data between processes that share the same node
+Feature #1497: CMA support for passing data between processes on the same node

 Enable use of shm transport for regular messages in LRTS

 Experimenting with different models has shown that CMA (Cross Memory Attach) is a good candidate for exploiting shm for within-host communication.
 Shm transport over CMA has already been implemented for the Nocopy Direct API.
 Having an LRTS based implementation can greatly improve intra-host inter-process performance for large messages (regular, parameter marshalled) across all LRTS based layers.

 - Subject changed from Enable use of pxshm on mpi and verbs builds to Enable use of pxshm/xpmem on mpi and verbs builds